 Preserving as much tissue as possible is extremely important.

 Mohs micrographic surgery is a safe and effective treatment for skin cancer.
 During Mohs surgery, cancerous tissue is removed in small sections.
 A pathologist examines each tissue specimen for malignant cells.
 More tissue is removed if malignant cells are found until the cancer is eradicated.

 This comprehensive microscopic examination helps to target only cancerous tissue, significantly reducing damage to healthy surrounding tissue.

-Your surgeon will numb the treatment area so you won’t feel anything during the surgery.
-Most people report mild discomfort after the procedure, which is easily managed with an over-the-counter pain reliever.
+Your surgeon will numb the treatment area so you won’t feel anything during Mohs surgery.
+Most people report mild discomfort after the procedure, which is easily managed with an over-the-counter (OTC) pain reliever.

-After Mohs surgery, the surgical site needs approximately 4 to 6 weeks to completely heal, although smaller incisions may take less time.
+After Mohs surgery, the surgical site needs approximately 4 to 6 weeks to heal completely, although smaller incisions may take less time.

 It’s best to refrain from bending, lifting heavy items, drinking alcohol, and engaging in strenuous activities for several days after Mohs surgery.